cesar-ilharco/acl-2020/_posts/2021-02-22-instructions-for-reviewers.md

 </table>

 **Confidentiality**

 Please note that the content of any submission to ACL-IJCNLP 2021 and the content of discussion about submissions, are confidential.

 **The Review Form**

 We adapt the review forms and the instructions from ACL 2020, EMNLP 2020 and NAACL 2021.
 The review form consists of four main sections.

 **1. In-Depth Review.** This section is for you to give your overall assessment of the paper and to provide evidence to support your opinions.
 There are ten subsections:

+- The core review: This is the most important part.
+It should include your view of the main contributions that the paper intends to make and how well it succeeds at making these contributions.
+From your point of view, what are the significant strong and weak parts of the paper and the work it describes?
+This could be a 2 paragraph (or longer) essay and/or a bullet list.
+Remember to describe how the work advances the state of knowledge in computational linguistics and/or highlights why it fails to make a sufficient contribution.

+- Reasons to accept: Please briefly summarize from your core review the main reasons why this paper should be accepted for the conference, and how the ACL community would benefit from it.
+You may refer back to your review to provide more context and details.